-- Targeted Assistance Programs - Receives Title I funds but is ineligible or has chosen not to operate a Title I schoolwide program. - Uses Title I funds to provide services to a select group of children-those identified as failing, or most at risk of failing, to meet the State's challenging content and student performance standards. - Students are eligible who are failing, or most at risk of failing, to meet the State's challenging student academic standards on the basis of multiple, educationally related, objective criteria.
+- TA schools receive Title I funds but are ineligible or have chosen not to operate a Title I schoolwide program. - TA schools use Title I funds to provide services to a select group of children--those identified as failing, or most at risk of failing, to meet the State's challenging content and student performance standards. - TA students are identified as failing, or most at risk of failing, to meet the State's challenging student academic standards based on multiple, educationally related, objective criteria.